Before you start the installation, make sure you have the following:

 If you want to carry out a new installation of Windows 11, create a new installation file using the Windows Media Creation tool.
 This allows you to install Windows 11 on any new device.

 Step 1: Go to Windows 11 on Academic Software.
 Go to versions and select 'Windows Media Creation Tool.
-Then click on the green button 'Download Media Creation Tool'.
+Then click on the button 'Download Media Creation Tool'.

 Step 2: Open the .exe file in your download folder.